 Emilia and her twin sister Vittoria are streghe – witches who live secretly among humans, avoiding notice and persecution.
 One night, Vittoria misses dinner service at the family’s renowned Sicilian restaurant.
 Emilia soon finds the body of her beloved twin…desecrated beyond belief.
 Devastated, Emilia sets out to find her sister’s killer and to seek vengeance at any cost-even if it means using dark magic that’s been long forbidden.(FULL SYNOPSIS HERE)

 WHY I’M INTERESTED: Okay I was mostly sold on this being described as having an enemies to lovers romance which is one of my fave tropes.
 But I do like the idea of the Seven Deadly Sins especially since I watched Fullmetal Alchemist: Brotherhood (and reading the manga) which does some cool stuff with the Sins.

 Sadie meets The Girls in this riveting debut psychological thriller about a lonely college freshman seduced into joining a cult—and her desperate attempt to escape before it’s too late.(FULL SYNOPSIS HERE)

-WHY I’M INTERESTED: Any book comped with SADIE get added to my TBR quickly.
-Also I’ve you haven’t been following me you might not know but I love cult stories.
+WHY I’M INTERESTED: Any book comped with SADIE gets added to my TBR quickly.
+Also if you haven’t been following me you might not know this but I love cult stories.
 It’s just a topic of high interest for me and I cannot wait to see what this story does with that story element.

 Ruinsong by Julia Ember